mkitti/Undefs.jl/README.md

 This package reads the internal array layout details to determine when an array of pointers layout is used.
 To return an element to an `#undef` state, `undef!` sets the corresponding pointer to be a `NULL` pointer, `C_NULL` or `Ptr{Nothing} @0x0000000000000000`.
 Problems can arise if this package incorrectly determines the layout type of the array.

 Due to the use of internal array layout details, `undefs!` should be considered highly experimental.
 It's implementation here is mainly to elucidate the internal Julia array structure for educational purposes.

+In version 0.3, this package now uses `Base._unsetindex!` for the array implementation.